YaleSTC/reservations/features.md

 ### Reservations

 #### Creating Reservations
-Users can easily reserve equipement on their own, through the catalog.
-To do so, set the desired start and end dates, check availability on the catalog (updated automatically), and add itmes to your cart.
+Users can easily reserve equipment on their own, through the catalog.
+To do so, set the desired start and end dates, check availability on the catalog (updated automatically), and add items to your cart.
 Once you'veve added all items you'd like to reserve, click the 'finalize reservation' button, which confirms the reservation is valid (doesn't violate any limitations on reservation length, number, etc.) and then approves it.

 (Users use the Cart to collect items they want to check out.)